Blockmodo/coin_registry/README.md

 > root → network → t_available_supply

 The number of coins that are available to trade.
-For example, if a currency has coins locked up in escrow the available supply will be a subset of the total supply.
+For example, if a currency has coins locked up in escrow, the available supply will be a subset of the total supply.

 NOTE: This is a temporal value and might change frequently.
 If you wish to update this field, please make sure to update it no more than 3 times a day via a pull request.